jamespfarrell/qtranslate-slug/readme.txt

 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=SYC46KSLRC4Q8
 Tags: qtranslate, slug, multilanguage, widget
 Requires at least: 3.3
-Tested up to: 4.1.1
+Tested up to: 4.2.4
-Stable tag: 1.1.16
+Stable tag: 1.1.17
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Adds support for permalink translations and fix some QTranslate deficiencies since wordpress 3.0
+Adds support for permalink translations to QTranslate-X since wordpress 3.0

 == Description ==

-[Qtranslate](http://wordpress.org/plugins/qtranslate/) is a nice plugin but unfortunately today is **outdated**. **Qtranslate Slug** is an addon to QTranslate, which adds support for permalinks translations and fix some QTranslate deficiencies since wordpress 3.0.
-Check out all the new forks from qtranslate!
+[Qtranslate-X](http://wordpress.org/plugins/qtranslate-x/) is a nice plugin for Multilingual Websites. **Qtranslate Slug** is an addon to QTranslate, which adds support for permalinks translations.

-**Version 1.0** has been written from scratch using OOP.
-The code has been structured better, the functions have been marked and commented and everything is better integrated with Wordpress API.
+1.1.17 fixes a dangerous Security Exploit.
+Please update right now!

 = Requirements: =

 * Wordpress 3.3 (PHP 5.4 and MySQL 5)
 * mQtranslate 2.6.2.4 or Qtranslate 2.5.8 or qtranslate-x ( 2.9.1 )

+= New in 1.1.17 =
+* Hability to filter the position of the Metabox
+* Fixed dangerous security exploit!

 = New in 1.1.16 =
 Minor fix for the language menu using qtranslate's function